How Do Vendors Find Out About Projects?<Bookmark>

 Tabulations and Awards:

 All formal bids, proposals are tabulated by the Division of Procurement Management.
 The tabulations are available for review on our website.

-A thorough review of all tie bids shall be conducted by the Division of Procurement Management.
+A thorough review of all tie bids shall be conducted by Procurement Management.
 Award recommendations shall be based upon delivery dates, reputation of the vendors involved, past performance, and location of the vendor.
 If all factors and conditions relating to the bids are equal, then the tie bid will be awarded to the vendor with a Drug-Free Workplace Program, Florida Statutes Section 287.087.
 If both vendors have a drug-free workplace program then the bid will be awarded to the local vendor if the other vendor is not local or by a coin toss.
-The coin toss will be conducted by the Division of Procurement Management with one witness from outside the Division of Procurement Management.
+The coin toss will be conducted by Procurement Management with one witness from outside the Procurement Management office.

 Late Bids/Proposals, etc....:

 If a bid/proposal is received after the date and time stated as the deadline for receipt of bids/proposals, the package will be returned unopened via certified mail to the vendor submitting the bid/proposals.
 If there is no return address or any indication of the company submitting the bid/proposal, the package will be placed unopened in the project file and will not be considered for award.

 Lee County Ordinance No. 08-26 adopted by the Board of County Commissioners on November 25, 2008.
 The Board acted in concert with Collier County to stimulate the local economy of each county by extending the scope of the local preference created by Lee County Ordinance No. 00-10 to qualified Collier County contractors and vendors and thereby encourage contractors and vendors to bid on contracts and work in the adjoining county.
 This was done under a Reciprocity Agreement.